josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 > **Medinat Yisrael may have committed a grave wrong.**

-Someone for whom Israel remains principally an external political object can process this as a proposition about a state.
+Someone for whom Medinat Yisrael remains principally an external political object can process this as a proposition about a state.

 It may be horrifying.

 It may alter their politics.

 It may carry grief, anger, fear, or shame.

 But the proposition remains structurally intelligible: